Motorola Edge Plus 2023 Review: Moto’s BACK, Baby!

 Or, if you’re in the UK or Europe, the Motorola Edge 40 Pro which is basically the same deal, just with a few, key differences here and there.

-For this initial preview review of the Edge+ 2023, we’re going to do things a little differently.
+For this review review of the Edge+ 2023, we’re going to do things a little differently.
 First, we’ll do a quick overview of the Motorola Edge+ 2023 – that’s the KEY TAKEAWAYS section below.

 Then, we’ll look at where the phone fits into the current smartphone market, and after that we’ll look at some reviews for the Motorola Edge+ 2023 to see how it stacks up against phones like the Pixel 7 and Galaxy S23.